lorr1/bootleg_data_prep/README.md

 If you run this, you should now have `augmented_alias_map_large.jsonl` in `sv_data`.

-3. Curate alias and candidate mappings.
-We mine aliases from Wikipedia hyperlinks.
+3. _Curate alias and candidate mappings._ We mine aliases from Wikipedia hyperlinks.
 The `min_frequency` param controls the number of times and alias needs to be seen with an entity to count as a potential candidate.
-We then merge these aliases with any from Wikidata (if used) and refilter the data to only include valid aliases and QIDs, mapping the Wikipedia entity page titles to QIDs.
+We also map all page titles (including redirect) to the QIDs and then merge these QIDs with those from Wikidata.

+*Input*: sentence directory (`--sentence_dir`), Wikidata aliases (`--wd_aliases`), mapping of QIDs to Wikipedia titles (`--title_to_qid`)

+*Output*: in `/lfs/raiders8/0/lorr1/sv_data/data/wiki_dump/curate_aliases/` folder, there will be a variety of json outputs regarding what QIDs we filter and why.
+The necessary output is `alias_to_qid_filter.json` that is used in the next stage.

+The next step is to remove bad mentions.
+We will read in all sentences from Wikipedia and use the previously build alias to QID mapping.
+This step will go through Wikipedia data and map anchor links to their QIDs.
+It will drop an anchor link if there is some span issue with the alias, the alias is empty (in the case of odd encoding issues leaving the alias empty), the alias isn't in our set, the title doens't have a QID, the QID is -1, or the QID isn't associated with that alias.
+We then build our first entity dump by including all QIDs seen in anchor links and all Wikipedia QIDs.
+We score each entity candidate for each alias based on the global entity popularity.

+*Input*: sentence directory (`--sentence_dir`), previous alias to QID map (`--alias_filter`), mapping of QIDs to Wikipedia titles (`--title_to_qid`)

+*Output*: in `/lfs/raiders8/0/lorr1/sv_data/data/wiki_dump/alias_filtered_sentences/` folder, there will be a variety of json outputs regarding what QIDs and aliases we filter and why.
+We also collect QID counts (`qid_counts.json`) and alias to QID counts (`alias_to_qid_count.json`) from the filtered data.
+There is also Wikipedia data chunks for the next stage.

 Expected Time: less than 1 hour
 - `python3 -m bootleg_data_prep.curate_aliases \